-Continuation maintenance therapy using bevacizumab/pemetrexed is also an option in patients with non-squamous NSCLC but without ALK rearrangements or sensitizing EGFR mutations; this is a category 2A recommendation.
-Data from the recent POINTBREAK study showed a very slight improvement in PFS (6 vs. 5.6 months) when comparing bevacizumab/pemetrexed versus bevacizumab alone as maintenance therapy; the initial regimens were either bevacizumab/carboplatin/pemetrexed or bevacizumab/carboplatin/paclitaxel.
-523 It is important to note that the pemetrexed-based arm was associated with less toxicity (eg, less neurotoxicity, less neutropenia, less hair loss) than the paclitaxel-based arm.
-When using bevacizumab/pemetrexed versus bevacizumab alone as maintenance therapy, data from the recent AVAPERL study showed a 3.7-month increase in PFS (7.4 vs. 3.7 months); the initial regimen was bevacizumab/cisplatin/pemetrexed.
-589,590
+Continuation maintenance therapy using bevacizumab/pemetrexed is also an option in patients with non-squamous NSCLC and negative or unknown test results for ALK or ROS1 rearrangements, sensitizing EGFR mutations, or PD-L1 expression; this is a category 2A recommendation.
+Data from the recent POINTBREAK study reported a very slight improvement in PFS (6 vs. 5.6 months) when comparing bevacizumab/pemetrexed versus bevacizumab alone as maintenance therapy; the initial regimens were either bevacizumab/carboplatin/pemetrexed or bevacizumab/carboplatin/paclitaxel.
+It is important to note that the pemetrexed-based arm was associated with less toxicity (eg, less neurotoxicity, less neutropenia, less hair loss) than the paclitaxel-based arm.
+When using bevacizumab/pemetrexed versus bevacizumab alone as maintenance therapy, data from the AVAPERL study showed a 3.7-month increase in PFS (7.4 vs. 3.7 months); the initial regimen was bevacizumab/cisplatin/pemetrexed.

 A phase 3 randomized trial compared using maintenance therapy with either gemcitabine or erlotinib after first-line therapy with cisplatin-gemcitabine.
-Data show that continuation maintenance therapy with single-agent gemcitabine increased PFS to a greater extent (3.8 months) than switch maintenance therapy with erlotinib (2.9 months) when compared with observation (1.9 months).
-591,592 Another phase 3 randomized trial assessed continuation maintenance therapy with gemcitabine versus best supportive care after an initial regimen of cisplatin/gemcitabine.
-593 The data showed a slight difference in PFS but no difference in overall survival.
-The NCCN Guidelines recommend using gemcitabine (category 2B) as continuation maintenance therapy regardless of histology in patients without ALK rearrangements or sensitizing EGFR mutations.
+Continuation maintenance therapy with single-agent gemcitabine was reported to increase PFS to a greater extent (3.8 months) than switch maintenance therapy with erlotinib (2.9 months) when compared with observation (1.9 months).
+Another phase 3 randomized trial assessed continuation maintenance therapy with gemcitabine versus best supportive care after an initial regimen of cisplatin/gemcitabine.
+The data showed a slight difference in PFS but no difference in overall survival.
+The NCCN Guidelines recommend using gemcitabine (category 2B) as continuation maintenance therapy regardless of histology in patients without ALK or ROS1 rearrangements or sensitizing EGFR mutations.

 Use of continuation maintenance therapy depends on several factors such as whether the patient had minimal toxicity during treatment.
 A drug vacation may be more appropriate for some patients.
-521 Some clinicians feel that continuation maintenance therapy is only appropriate for select patients, because it has not been shown to improve overall survival or quality of life, although it has been shown to improve PFS. ^{521,594} In addition, maintenance therapy has not been shown to be superior to subsequent therapy, which is initiated at disease progression.
-Data from a phase 3 randomized trial suggest that conventional cytotoxic agents should not be continued beyond 4 to 6 cycles of therapy; however, many patients assigned to a longer duration of therapy did not receive the planned number of cycles (see Maintenance Therapy in this Discussion). ^{594,595}
+Some clinicians feel that continuation maintenance therapy is only appropriate for select patients, because it has not been shown to improve overall survival or quality of life, although it has been shown to improve PFS.
+In addition, maintenance therapy has not been shown to be superior to subsequent therapy, which is initiated at disease progression.
+Data from a phase 3 randomized trial suggest that conventional cytotoxic agents should not be continued beyond 4 to 6 cycles of therapy; however, many patients assigned to a longer duration of therapy did not receive the planned number of cycles (see Maintenance Therapy in this Discussion).